-But, about an hour after exercise, most, of the metabolic acids made during exercise are removed and recycled.
+But, about an hour after exercise, most, of the metabolic acids made during the exercise are removed and recycled.
 Lactic acid is not around in great amounts when your muscles start to hurt the next day.

-I think the the lactic acid myth became popular because people confused muscle burning during exercise with the pain they felt the next day or so (DOMS).
+I think the lactic acid myth became popular because people confused muscle burning during exercise with the pain they felt the next day or so (DOMS).
 The key point to remember is that muscle fatigue and delayed muscle soreness (DOMS) are two different things.